Installomator/Installomator/README.md

 ## More reading

-There are a few interesting post on Installomator on my weblog:
+There are a few interesting post on Installomator on Armin’s weblog:

 - [Introducing Installomator](https://scriptingosx.com/2020/05/introducing-installomator/)
 - [Using Installomator with Jamf Pro](https://scriptingosx.com/2020/06/using-installomator-with-jamf-pro/) by Mischa van der Bent